Lifestyle, Debates, Emergencies & Carbon Sequestration classes in 6 Northwest Locations:

 Planting Cedar Trees – We believe that planting cedar trees may be the best way to sequester carbon in Western Washington, Oregon & British Columbia over the long term.
 Why?
 As you’ll learn at class, cedar trees sequester a high amount of carbon from the atmosphere, and further, it takes a cedar tree decades, if not centuries, to decompose, making it the best sequestering plant in our bio-region.
 During this part of class, you will learn how to plant trees so that they survive and thrive.

 Making “Biochar” Charcoal – Paradoxically, a strategy to reduce carbon emissions into the atmosphere is to burn wood and other debris.
-If we burn wood at the right temperature and for the right amount of time, we can limit the amount of smoke it produces, and create charcoal or biochar which don’t decompose very well, and therefore, does not release carbon into the atmosphere for a long, long time – aka: sequestering carbon.
+If we burn wood at the right temperature and for the right amount of time, we can limit the amount of smoke it produces, and create charcoal or “biochar” which doesn’t decompose very well, and therefore, does not release carbon into the atmosphere for a long, long time – aka: sequestering carbon.
 The math on this process, including the difference between “activated” and “inactivate” biochar, is currently being researched.
 We will bring a small “bio-char” charcoal-making stove to class, and if we are in a location where we can fire it up, you may be able to bring charcoal home that you make.

 Energy Conservation: House Auditing & Driving Differently – We’re going to bring along some simple gadgets to show how easy it is to “audit” your home for energy conservation.
 For instance, a laser-pointing thermometer costs $5 and will tell you in seconds where you are losing heat in your home.
 Even better, you can often get free home energy audits from energy companies which are mandated to do this for home owners.
 The idea is to save you money, especially on the west coast where much of our electricity comes from dams whose carbon footprint was expended decades ago.
 As such, driving electric cars is excellent for reducing carbon, and if you really can’t to change your lifestyle to drive less, then how about a hybrid gas plug-in vehicle?